-- Administrative consulting fees, which consist primarily of fees for the contract controller, CFO and President, have increased during the quarter.
-The focus of the President in the current year was on building interest in the Jade materials recovered to date and developing a sales pipeline through marketing efforts, speaking engagements, and attracting investors.
-The increase can also be attributed to additional consulting fees related to an accounting software conversion and the replacement of the retiring CFO and Controller.
-These changes required additional consulting fees during the transition period. - The reduction in occupancy costs relates to the new 2-year lease agreement commencing on September 1, 2023.
+• Administrative consulting fees, which consist primarily of fees for the contract controller, CFO and President, have increased slightly year over year.
+The focus of the President in the current period was on building interest in the Jade materials recovered to date and developing a sales pipeline through marketing efforts, speaking engagements, and attracting investors which resulted in less time spent on administration and therefore, lower costs.
+The realized savings was offset by additional consulting fees related to an accounting software conversion and the replacement of the retiring CFO and Controller.
+These changes required additional consulting fees during the transition period.

+- The reduction in occupancy costs relates to the new 2-year lease agreement commencing on September 1, 2023.
 Rental payments prescribed by the agreement will be accounted for under IFRS 16 as discussed above and in more detail in the Unaudited Condensed Interim Consolidated Financial Statements.
-Recognition of occupancy costs will be limited to the rental amount paid for an office parking space. - Office and secretarial fees, which relate primarily to contract administrative services and office supplies, have increased quarter over quarter.
-Contributing to this increase was support for the marketing and promotion of the jade products, support for the software conversion, additional bookkeeping responsibilities, and time spent onboarding the new CFO/Controller. - Travel and promotional expenditures increased quarter over quarter due to air travel and accommodation rate increases plus general inflationary pressure. - During fiscal 2023 the focus was on marketing and promoting Jade materials.
-Less time has been required during Q1 2024 for these activities as the e-commerce website is fully operational and there is a sufficient inventory of materials to market. - Insurance expenses are consistent quarter over quarter and consistent with budget and expectations. - During Q1 2023, the Company issued 2,250,000 options to officers, directors and consultants that vested immediately and were valued at \$76,702.
-Additional options issued in Q3 2023 vest over time and \$2,353 related to the current vesting period has been recorded in Q1 2024.
+Recognition of occupancy costs will be limited to the rental amount paid for an office parking space. - Office and secretarial fees, which relate primarily to contract administrative services and office supplies, have decreased quarter over quarter and year to date.
+Reduced activity in the Company has resulted in a lesser need for contracted administrative services. - Travel and promotional expenditures increased over the six month period ended March 31, 2024, due to air travel and accommodation rate increases plus general inflationary pressure. - Although the focus has been on marketing and promoting Jade materials, less time has been required during the six month period ended March 31, 2024, for these activities as the e-commerce website is fully operational and there is a sufficient inventory of materials to market. - Insurance expenses are consistent quarter over quarter and consistent with budget and expectations. - During the six months ended March 31, 2023, the Company issued 2,250,000 options to officers, directors and consultants that vested immediately and were valued at \$79,873.
+Additional options issued during the third quarter of 2023 vest over time.
+A portion of the value of these options is recognized each quarter until they are fully vested.
+Therefore, an additional \$847 was recognized during the three months ended March 31, 2024, and a total of \$3,200 has been recognized year to date, March 31, 2024.